Singapore Democratic Party: 2011–2020 : Party improvements

-2015 general election
+In late August, the SDP held a CEC election with secretary-general Chee retaining his position while Jufrie Mahmood and Vincent Cheng elected to chairman and vice-chairman respectively.

-Elections were called by Prime Minister Lee Hsien Loong in 2015 commemorating after 50 years of independence.
+On 23 November 2012, Chee was formally discharged from bankruptcy in court.
+Chee initially expressed his intention to contest the Punggol East SMC in the 2013 by-election (which was precipitated after the incumbent MP Michael Palmer resigned due to an extramarital affair), but later pulled out from contest to avoid a multi-cornered contest and backed WP (whose candidate, Lee Li Lian, would later go on to win).Elections were called by Prime Minister Lee Hsien Loong in 2015 commemorating after 50 years of independence.
 The SDP contested five electoral divisions, which were Bukit Batok SMC, Bukit Panjang SMC, Yuhua SMC, Holland-Bukit Timah GRC and Marsiling-Yew Tee GRC.
-For the SDP, the election saw the return to the politics for Secretary-General Chee since 2001 after Chee was discharged from bankruptcy, who led his team to contest Holland–Bukit Timah GRC (along with Paul Tambyah, a professor, Sidek Mallek, a compliance auditor, and Chong Wai Fung, a medical administrator).
+Chee led a team to contest Holland–Bukit Timah GRC (along with Paul Tambyah, a professor, Sidek Mallek, a compliance auditor, and Chong Wai Fung, a medical administrator).
 Despite failing to win any contested seat, Chee's team of Holland–Bukit Timah GRC polled above the Opposition's national average with 30.14% of the popular vote.
-All the candidates who contested this ward in the 2011 elections such as Vincent Wijeysingha, Tan Jee Say and Ang Yong Guan, resigned from the party prior; Tan and Ang would later become members to lead Singaporeans First.

 In this electoral contest, Chee was noted for shifting away from a confrontational style of politics in an attempt to soften his image.
 Whether this was successful is debatable though it is commonly argued that Chee's return was a significant asset to the party.
 Although SDP's combined vote of 31.2% was lower compared to the previous election, this was against the backdrop of a large swing away from opposition parties, of which SDP was one of the least affected.

-2016 Bukit Batok by-election
+On 22 August 2015, SDP moved their headquarters to Ang Mo Kio.

 On 20 March 2016, SDP announced that Chee would stood as a candidate for the forthcoming by-election for the ward of Bukit Batok SMC held on 7 May, after incumbent David Ong vacated his seat due to an extramarital affair involving another grassroots leader.
-During nomination day on 27 April, Chee was successfully nominated and faced the PAP's new candidate Murali Pillai (who previously contested the WP-held Aljunied GRC).
+During nomination day on 27 April, Chee was successfully nominated and faced the PAP's candidate Murali Pillai.
 Former SDP member Kwan Yue Keng also stated his intention to contest as independent, but later withdrew upon Chee's successful nomination, as part of an agreement from the People's Power Party to prevent a walkover.
 Despite the by-election defeat, an 11.78% swing towards SDP from the last election saw Chee's best performance score since 1997, at 38.79%.
 His best performance was widely attributed on his opinionated personality rather than introspective, and how his campaign drew notable attention to his supporters.